kubernetes-sigs/kube-scheduler-simulator/simulator/docs/extender.md

 ## Integrate your scheduler extender into the simulator

-This document describes how to use your `Extenders` in the scheduler running in the simulator.
+This document describes how to use your scheduler extenders in the scheduler running in the simulator.
 The `Extender` is one of the features of the scheduler's webhook on kubernetes.

 The simulator stores the results of each Extender in the annotation of a pod.